JetRunner/BERT-of-Theseus/README.md

   --replacing_rate 0.7 \
   --steps_for_replacing 2500
 ```
-For the detailed description of parameters, please refer to the source code.
+For the detailed description of arguments, please refer to the source code.

 ## Load Pretrained Model on MNLI